 If you’re anything like us, you will have a full diary this time of year…. there are the end of year parties, catch up’s, Christmas shopping (with kids!), the children’s concerts and parties, planning for next years school/ kinder year, Christmas carols and associated Christmas activities.
 Then there is the planning of Christmas day; where to have it and with whom, what foods are we going to have, decorations, seating arrangements.
 Aarg!

 All this stress for one day a year!
 And what for?!?
 So we make the day special for our children and to teach them the gift of giving, but how can you do all this without becoming stressed and ‘over it all’ by the big day:

-is the most important thing… keep all appointments/meetings in your diary and plan out your day/s…make sure you make enough time in between and schedule time for you!
-Try and get most of the shopping done during the year when items are on sale, then your not stresses out and leaving everything until the last minute.
+This is the most important thing.
+Keep all appointments/meetings in your diary and plan out your days.
+Make sure you make enough time in between and schedule time for you!
+Try and get most of the shopping done during the year when items are on sale, then you’re not stressed out and leaving everything until the last minute.

-Make lists of who you need to buy presents for (and mark them off as you get them), what you need to buy for the day and / or what family can help with getting.
+Make lists of who you need to buy presents for (and mark them off as you get them), what you need to buy for the day and what other family members can help with providing.
 If you need to do a few things to spruce up the house before Christmas, add these to the list as well.